Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Britain, accounting for 39.87% of the city's housing units.
-Other types of housing that are prevalent in New Britain include single-family detached homes ( 28.61%), large apartment complexes or high rise apartments ( 28.53%), and a few row houses and other attached homes ( 2.90%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Duplexes, homes converted to apartments or other small apartment buildings are the single most common housing type in New Britain, accounting for 37.55% of the city's housing units.
+Other types of housing that are prevalent in New Britain include single-family detached homes ( 30.91%), large apartment complexes or high rise apartments ( 28.18%), and a few row houses and other attached homes ( 3.17%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in New Britain primarily live in small (one, two or no bedroom) units, chiefly found in duplexes, homes converted to apartments or other small apartment buildings.
 New Britain has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 New Britain's housing was primarily built during this period, from the '40s through the '60s.
 A full 45.01% of the city's housing hails from this era.
 Other housing ages represented in New Britain include homes built before 1939 ( 34.52%) and housing constructed between 1970-1999 ( 17.51%).
 There's also some housing in New Britain built between 2000 and later ( 2.96%).